zfl1rice/strava-training-planner/docs/development-blocks.md

-> Current application checkpoint: [resume-ready integration](resume-ready-checkpoint.md).
-Live reviews now run through persistent worker jobs and have a UI panel.
-Earlier milestones below describe their implementation-time limitations.
+> Current implementation: [architecture](architecture.md) and [Training Plan UI](training-plan-ui.md).
+This document retains milestone notes; dated limitations and counts below are historical.

 # Persistent development blocks

 The subsequent [adaptive review checkpoint](adaptive-block-reviews.md) adds richer review evidence, a guarded review service, and an opt-in OpenAI review evaluator.
 It supersedes the foundation's review roadmap below.
-Terminal/uncovered blocks now gate normal weekly generation until review/replacement; live review jobs remain deferred.
+Terminal/uncovered blocks now gate normal weekly generation until review/replacement; live jobs were deferred at that foundation checkpoint; durable review jobs are now implemented.

 Implemented September 7, 2026.
 This document is the review guide and operating checkpoint for the development-block foundation.
 It supplements the existing